klust/LUMI-BE-training-materials/docs/intro-evolving/01-Architecture.md

-    *E.g., a single GPU die of the MI250X (half a GPU) has a peak FP32 performance at the boost clock of almost 24 TFlops or 48 TFlops in the packed format which is actually hard for a compiler to exploit, while the high-end AMD graphics GPU RX 7900 XTX claims 61 TFlops at the boost clock.
+    *E.g., a single GPU die of the MI250X (half a GPU) has a peak FP32 performance at the boost clock of almost 24 TFlops or 48 TFlops in the packed format which is actually hard for a compiler to exploit, while the high-end AMD graphics GPU RX 7900 XTX, which came to market in the same period that the LUMI GPUs were installed, claims 61 TFlops at the boost clock.
 But the FP64 performance of one MI250X die is also close to 24 TFlops in vector math, while the RX 7900 XTX does less than 2 TFlops in that data format which is important for a lot of scientific computing applications.*